wormhole-foundation/wormhole-docs/tutorials/messaging/cross-chain-contracts.md

 This section will guide you through deploying the cross-chain messaging contracts on the Avalanche Fuji and Celo Alfajores TestNets.
 Follow these steps to get your contracts up and running.

 ### Deployment Tools
 We use _Foundry_ to deploy our smart contracts.
-However, you can use any tool you’re comfortable with, such as:
+However, you can use any tool you're comfortable with, such as:

  - [Remix](https://remix.ethereum.org/){target=\_blank} for a browser-based IDE
  - [Hardhat](https://hardhat.org/hardhat-runner/docs/getting-started#installation){target=\_blank} for a more extensive JavaScript/TypeScript workflow